How To Use Windows Performance Toolkit to Troubleshoot a Hight Antivirus Activity

 See this post to learn more about recording a trace with WPR.

-You can see from the graph, the Antivirus’ High CPU activity, which represent 60% of total CPU activity over time.
-And by moment it reaches 100%.
+The graph shows the Antivirus’ High CPU activity, which represents 60% of total CPU activity over time.
+And by the moment, it reaches 100%.

-My Theory was; There is a process that is doing something on the system, maybe accessing files and the antivirus is checking this activity.
+My Theory was that there is a process doing something on the system, maybe accessing files, and the antivirus is checking this activity.
 But in the graph, I don’t see any other process with a high CPU activity!

 Why?